 The Nepenthes genus (Semar bag, English: Tropical pitcher plant), which belongs to the monotypic family, consists of 130 species and does not include natural, or artificial hybrids.

-This genus is a carnivorous plant on the tropics of the Old World, now covering Indonesia, southern People’s Republic of China, Indochina, Malaysia, the Philippines, western Madagascar, Seychelles, New Caledonia, India, Sri Lanka, and Australia.
+This genus is a carnivorous plant on the tropics of the Old World, now covering Indonesia, the southern People’s Republic of China, Indochina, Malaysia, the Philippines, western Madagascar, Seychelles, New Caledonia, India, Sri Lanka, and Australia.
 The habitat with the most species is on the islands of Borneo and Sumatra.
 (Wikipedia)

 Anandika Setia – Laboratory